-This is your best chance to can capture a consumers attention, at the EXACT moment they are looking for it.
+This is your best chance to can capture a consumer’s attention, at the EXACT moment they are looking for it.

 Don’t Limit Yourself

-Although demographics will always have a place in the world of marketing and advertising, there is much better way in which a brand can position themselves.
+Although demographics will always have a place in the world of marketing and advertising, there is a much better way in which a brand can position itself.
 “Brands who understand and respond to intent are better positioned to be there and be useful for all of their potential customers, not just those that fit an age and gender profile.”

 In the article, “Why Consumer Intent is More Powerful than Demographics” published by Think With Google, data shows that only 31% of mobile searchers looking for video games are men ages 18-34.
 By using demographics as the sole targeting method, your brand could be missing out of 69% of mobile users who are clearly expressing interest in buying the next big game.